dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-namespace.md

     value: "{namespace}"
 ```

-By calling `consumerID` with the `{namespace}` value, you'll be able to use the same `app-id` with the same topics from different namespaces.
+By configuring `consumerID` with the `{namespace}` value, you'll be able to use the same `app-id` with the same topics from different namespaces.

 <img src="/images/howto-namespace/with-namespace.png" width=1000 alt="Diagram showing how namespace consumer groups help with multi-tenancy.">

-In the diagram above, you have two namespaces, each with applications of the same `app-id`, publishing and subscribing to the same centralized message bus `orders.
+In the diagram above, you have two namespaces, each with applications of the same `app-id`, publishing and subscribing to the same centralized message bus `orders`.
 This time, however, Dapr has created consumer group names prefixed with the namespace in which they're running.

 Without you needing to change your code/`app-id`, the namespace consumer group allows you to:
 - Add more namespaces